ceramicstudio/js-composedb/website/docs/api/commands/cli.graphql.md

 Load the runtime graphql schema for the composite with given runtime definition

 You can use this command to see the ComposeDB GraphQL Execution Schema for your composite.

-You will be using this schema in your DApp to perform Queries and Mutations. <!-- [Queries](../../guides/interacting/mutations.mdx) and [Mutations](../../guides/interacting/mutations.mdx) -->
+You will be using this schema in your app to perform [Queries](../../guides/data-interactions/queries) and [Mutations](../../guides/data-interactions/mutations).

 ```
 USAGE